 Investing in public education is a key issue for many Democrats running for Republican-held Iowa House and Senate seats in 2020.
 Reynolds and GOP lawmakers often tout the hundreds of millions of dollars in "new money" the legislature has approved for school districts.
 However, only about half of that funding has gone toward classroom expenses, school programs, or teacher salaries.
 Parents for Great Iowa Schools created this chart in 2018 to illustrate the problem.

-UPDATE: Here’s one small example of how budget cuts will affect students and teachers.
+UPDATE: Here's one small example of how budget cuts will affect students and teachers.
 Roosevelt High School in Des Moines cut its highly-regarded drama program to one half-time position.
 A teacher is losing his job, and teenagers who love theater productions will suffer the consequences in the coming years.
+LATER UPDATE: The Des Moines Public Schools restored that position at Roosevelt.